sensu/sensu-docs/content/sensu-core/1.4/_index.md

 <img src="/images/sys-context.jpeg">

-Sensu allows organizations to craft monitoring workflows that meet unique business requirements.
-By providing flexible pipelines, Sensu enables you to focus on _what_ to monitor, rather than _how_.
-Sensu is installed on your organization's infrastructure&mdash;it is not a software-as-a-service solution&mdash;which means Sensu gives you full control over the availability of your monitoring solution.
+Sensu is a client-based monitoring tool that you install on your organization's infrastructure.
+The Sensu client gives you visibility into everything you care about; the Sensu server gives you flexible, automated workflows to route metrics and alerts.

-- **Monitor containers, microservices, applications, and that server under your desk.**
+- **Monitor containers, instances, applications, and that server under your desk.**

-Sensu is a flexible, scalable monitoring event pipeline that works with everything from the server closet to Kubernetes.
-Using custom-built tools?
+Sensu is designed to monitor everything from the server closet to the cloud.
-Write your own [Sensu plugins][4] in the language of your choice (Ruby, Go, Python, you name it) or integrate with the Sensu API.
+[Install the Sensu client][15] on the hosts you want to monitor, integrate with the [Sensu API][16], or take advantage of [proxy clients][17] to monitor anything on your network.
+Sensu clients automatically register and de-register themselves with the Sensu server, so you can monitor ephemeral infrastructure without getting overloaded with alerts.

-- **Improve incident response by sending context-rich alerts and notifications.**
+- **Better incident response with filterable, context-rich alerts**

 Get meaningful alerts when and where you need them.
+Use [event filters][18] to reduce noise and [check hooks][19] to add context and speed up incident response.
 Sensu integrates with the tools and services your organization already uses like [PagerDuty][1], [Slack][2], and more.
-Check out the [100+ plugins shared by the Sensu community][3].
+Check out the [200+ plugins shared by the Sensu community][3], or write your own [Sensu plugins][4] in any language.

-- **Support cloud-based infrastructure with dynamic client registration and de-registration.**

-When servers are provisioned, they automatically register themselves with Sensu, so there's no need to manually add or configure new servers.

-- **Use infrastructure-as-code best practices and industry-standard tools.**

-Sensu exposes 100% of its configuration as JSON files, making it easy to integrate with tools like [Chef][9], [Puppet][10], and [Ansible][11].
+- **Metrics and alerting in the same tool**

+Know what's going on everywhere in your system.
+Use the Sensu client to collect metrics alongside check results, then use the event pipeline to route the data to industry-standard tools like Graphite or InfluxDB.

+- **Intuitive API and dashboard interfaces**

+Sensu integrates automatically with the open-source [Uchiwa dashboard][20] to provide a unified view of your clients, checks, and events, as well as a user-friendly silencing tool.
+The Sensu [API][16] allows you (and your internal customers) to create checks, register clients, manage configuration, and more.

 - **Open source software backed by Sensu Inc.**

 Sensu Core is open-source software freely available under a permissive [MIT License][12] and publicly available on [GitHub][13].
-For commercial support, out-of-the-box integrations, role-based access control, training, and other benefits, check out [Sensu Enterprise][14].
+For commercial support, out-of-the-box integrations, contact routing, training, and other benefits, check out [Sensu Enterprise][14].

 [1]:  https://www.pagerduty.com
 [2]:  https://slack.com